CsonVass/dt-da-postman/docs/testing-api.md

 | Additional Security                                                                                    |             | More              |
 | API key                                                                                                | No          | Yes               |
 | export collections, environments, and global variables before completing the execution of a collection | Yes         | No                |

 More: https://blog.postman.com/postman-cli-vs-newman/

-But the main functionality is the same and have familiar look.
+While both Newman and the Postman CLI offer similar core functionality, they have distinct features and appearances.
+Despite their differences, they both serve as command-line tools for working with Postman collections and running API tests.
+Users who are familiar with Newman will find the Postman CLI interface to be familiar and intuitive, making it easier to transition between the two tools.

 **Newman**

 ![img](../img/newman.png)

 **Postman CLI**

 ![img](../img/automate-cli.png)

 ![img](../img/postman-cli-first.png)

 ### Mocking

-If the server side is not ready but the client side needs some of the endpoints we can configure a Mock server.
-With this solution we can reply to specific requests with specific results.
+When the server-side implementation is not yet ready, but the client-side requires access to certain endpoints, configuring a mock server can be a viable solution.
+By setting up a mock server, you can define specific responses for particular requests, allowing the client-side to receive the expected results.

+A mock server replicates the behavior of the actual server by intercepting API requests and returning predefined responses.
+This enables the client-side development to progress smoothly, even in the absence of a fully functional backend.

 ![img](../img/mock.png)

 ![img](../img/mock-setup.png)

-One example shows the difference between using our sample project vs mock server.
-In our sample project the delete function is implemented in a way that for non-existing ids it returns 404.
-Our test for the delete is not deterministic because of this.
+Let's consider an example that illustrates the distinction between using our sample project and a mock server.
+In our sample project, the delete function behaves differently depending on whether the ID exists or not.
+Specifically, for non-existing IDs, it returns a 404 response, whereas for existing IDs, it returns a 204 response.
+Due to this variation in the expected outcomes, our test for the delete function lacks determinism.

 ![img](../img/postman-cli.png)

-But if we use the mock server no actual backend logic happened, we get the same result for every run
+When utilizing a mock server, the actual backend logic is not executed, resulting in the same response being obtained consistently for every run.
+The mock server provides predetermined responses, independent of the real backend's behavior.

 ![img](../img/postman-cli-first.png)